 - Source your container.
 Most owners use plastic tubs with locking lids, sold as food storage containers.
-Make sure the container is big enough for your snake to move around comfortably.
+Make sure the container is big enough for your snake to move around freely.

-- Drill a few air-holes into the lid, if you’re planning to leave your snake alone for a long time.
-Place some paper towels at the bottom of the tub if you’d like.
+- Drill a few air-holes into the lid and place some paper towels at the bottom of the tub.

 - Remove your snake from its enclosure and set it down inside the feeding tub.
-Then, place the rodent inside.
+Then, place pre-killed rodent inside.

 How to Put Snake Back in Cage After Feeding

-- Wait at least an hour after your snake has eaten before attempting to move it.
+- Wait at least 1 hour after your snake has eaten before moving it.

-- If this isn’t possible, move your snake by hand.
-Place the feeding tub as close to the vivarium as possible, so that you don’t have to handle your snake for long.
-Lift your snake from the tub, supporting its body with both hands.
-Then, slowly place your snake on the bottom of its tank.
+- If not possible, move your snake by hand.
+Place the feeding tub as close to the vivarium as possible, so that you don’t have to handle the snake for long.
+Lift your snake from the tub, supporting its body from the middle with both hands, and place it inside the tank.

-If your snake won’t eat in a separate enclosure, it may be because it does not feel comfortable.
-A stressed out snake feels threatened, and will probably not be interested in food.
-Try leaving your snake alone in the feeding tub for an hour or so, and then offering the food again.
-Some owners find that their snake will not eat in a feeding tub at all.
-If this is the case for your snake, you may be best off feeding your snake in its enclosure.
+If your snake won’t eat in a separate enclosure, it may be because it feels uncomfortable or overexposed.
+A stressed-out snake feels threatened, and will be disinterested in eating food.

+Leave the snake alone in the feeding tub for 1 hour, and then offer it food again.
+Some owners find that snakes will not eat in a feeding tub at all.
+If this is the case, you’re better off feeding the snake in its enclosure.